LineaFuller/Project_1/README.md

 ## Background and Purpose

 The Climate Crisis is one of the most consequential issues facing society as a result of human's increased use of fossil fuels, deforestation, and intensive agriculture rising the global temperature.
-It's important to note that temperature increase is not linear but will continue to increase to rise unless greenhouse gases are curbed immediately.
+It's important to note that temperature increase is not linear but will continue to increase unless greenhouse gases are curbed immediately.
 Scientists worry that we only have a few more years left until the tempertature's reach a tipping point sparking a positive-feedback loop creating an unihabitable Earth.

 Is the Earth actually warming?